ARM-software/arm-trusted-firmware/docs/user-guide.rst

    supports the format used by GCC when T32 interworking is disabled.
 For this reason enabling this option in AArch32 will force the compiler to only generate A32 code.
-This option is enabled by default only in AArch64 debug builds, but this behaviour can be overriden in each platform's Makefile or in the build command line.
+This option is enabled by default only in AArch64 debug builds, but this behaviour can be overridden in each platform's Makefile or in the build command line.

 -  ``ENABLE_MPAM_FOR_LOWER_ELS``: Boolean option to enable lower ELs to use MPAM feature.
 MPAM is an optional Armv8.4 extension that enables various memory